davidsneighbour/hugo-asylum/README.md

 - `howto/$howto-name` - branches that explain one single thing
 - `content` - branch for collecting content samples to cherry-pick between branches

+## FAQ

+### Why not use GIT LFS for the binaries?

+Because the free tier has only available space of 1GB and I am using too many different binaries.